 Integrated Voltage Regulator

-with voltage regulator your board can provide 5V even 12V voltage outputs, which allows you to power the board directly from your LiPo battery (or even VTX and FPV camera).
+With voltage regulator integrated in the flight controller, it can be powered directly from LiPo battery, or even provide 5V even 12V voltage outputs for other gear.
 It also means the FC can monitor your battery voltage too without extra VBAT wiring.

-with PDB integrated into the FC, your ESC can be connected directly to the FC and no additional PDB or wire harness is required (one board vs 2 boards).
-But the downside is usually the tiny soldering pads that is extremely hard to work with given the tight space.
+When PDB is integrated into the FC as one board, your ESC and LiPo battery can be connected directly to the FC and no additional PDB or wire harness is required (one board vs 2 boards).
+But the downside is usually the tiny soldering pads on the FC that is extremely hard to work with given the tight space.

 Number of UART’s